 Friday Sunny.
 Winds S/SW 15 to 20 km/h tending S/SE 15 to 25 km/h early in the morning then becoming light in the late afternoon.

-Friday Sunny.
-Light winds becoming S/SE 15 to 20 km/h during the afternoon then becoming light during the evening.
+Saturday Partly cloudy.
+Light winds becoming NE/SE 15 to 20 km/h during the morning.

 Northwest Weather Forecasts

 ||10||32||40%||< 1mm||Nil||E 13||31||E 7||14|

 ||8||30||60%||< 1mm||Nil||E 14||38||ENE 6||15|

 Power is gradually being turned back on across parts of South Australia but much of the state remains in darkness after a widespread blackout.

 South Australia and its 1.677 million residents were left without power on Wednesday evening following severe storms.